Correlation Between Bank of New York and Oxford Lane

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Bank of New are ranked lower than 21 (%) of all global equities and portfolios over the last 90 days.
-Despite quite uncertain forward-looking signals, Bank of New York disclosed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Bank of New are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
+Despite quite uncertain forward-looking signals, Bank of New York may actually be approaching a critical reversion point that can send shares even higher in March 2025.

 Oxford Lane Capital